nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Source Control data are saved as a JSON file `[JAR file location]/data/sourcecontrol.json`.
 Advanced users are welcome to update data directly by editing that data file.

-If you are adding groups or assessments to a student, make sure you also add the groups to the groupList, and the assessments to the assessmentList.
+If you are adding groups or assessments to a student, make sure you also add the groups to the group list, and the assessments to the assessment list.
 Otherwise, the changes you made could be lost!

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Source Control will discard all data and start with an empty data file at the next run.